Homemade Halloween Costume Ideas

 What are your homemade Halloween costume ideas using a box?

-We know you got em’, so let us know in the comments section below.
+Have any other ideas using boxes for your Halloween costume?
+Let us know in the comments section below.
 For even more Halloween and holiday inspiration, check out our Pinterest boards!